 Windows 8 app certification requirements Document version: 6.0 Document date: April 10, 2014 In this document, we describe the criteria an app must meet to be eligible for listing in the Windows Store.
 Welcome Thank you for your interest in developing apps for Windows.
 We’re committed to a relationship with you that supports your ambitions and encourages a diverse catalog of high-quality, engaging apps for Windows customers worldwide.
 If our certification requirements change, we’ll identify the updates to ease your consideration.
 Your apps are crucial to the experience of hundreds of millions of customers.
 1. 1.1 Your app must be fully functional and offer customers unique, creative value or utility in all the languages and markets that it supports For example, your app may not use a name or icon similar to that of other apps.
 1.2 Your app must be testable when it is submitted to the Windows Store If, for any reason, it is not possible to test some parts of your app, your app may fail this requirement.
 2. — Deleted 3.
 3.4 — Deleted

 Getting Started Guide for Windows Phone Development - Microsoft Student We get a lot of questions on Facebook & Twitter from our student followers asking us about Windows Phone app development and how to get started.
 We’ve put together a Getting Started Guide which includes links & information to help you on your way to developing your first app.
 Check out the basic steps below and download the full Getting Started Guide for helpful tips, tricks and links.
 Step 1: Download Your Free Dev Tools.
 The Windows Phone developer tools for free.
-In addition, students can get even more developer and designer tools at no charge through Microsoft DreamSpark.
 Step 2: Build and Test Your App.
 From QuickStarts to Starter Kits – the Getting Started Guide offers links to great tutorials to help you get started building your first app.
 Step 3: Publish Your App.
 After you’ve built your app, you can publish it to the Windows Phone marketplace.
 Are you developing a Windows Phone app?

 Win32 and COM for Windows Store apps Windows Runtime apps can use a subset of the Win32 and COM API.
 This subset of APIs was chosen to support key scenarios for Windows Runtime apps that were not already covered by the Windows Runtime, HTML/CSS, or other supported languages or standards.
 The Windows App Certification Kit ensures that your app uses only this subset of the Win32 and COM API.
 The following topics list the Win32 and COM API elements that are provided for developing Windows Runtime apps for Windows.
 Windows API documentation and header files The documentation for each programming element in the API indicates whether it can be used in a Windows Runtime app.
 In addition, the subset of the Windows API that can be used in a Windows Runtime app is indicated in the header files in the Windows Software Development Kit (SDK) for Windows 8.1.
 These statements respectively indicate whether the API in the defined region can be used in Windows Store apps, Windows Runtime apps, both, or neither (desktop only).
 In this section

 Globalizing and Localizing a Windows Phone App With Marketplace recently launching in 13 new markets, it's more important than ever to have a globalized, localized app that can reach as many of your customers as possible – but doing so can seem daunting.
 This blog post seeks to demystify the process and help enable you to write a truly global app.
 What is a globalized app?
 A globalized app displays things like dates and money in a way that's familiar to a user.
-If you have a calculator app, some people will expect to see a dollar sign, and others will expect a euro.
 This blog post will mostly focus on localizing your app – a meaty topic that can be tricky to understand.
 What is a localized app?
 You can think of a localized app as one that's been translated into one or more languages.
 App Text - menu headings, help text, etc. Do I have to localize my app to publish in multiple markets?
 No – the two actions are separate.
 It's important to understand that this is the only way you can choose where your app is published.
 If that's the case, why should I localize my app?
 Because you want customers around the world to enjoy – and use – your app. a.